Collapse of Cần Thơ Bridge: Cần Thơ Bridge

 Cần Thơ Bridge is a cable-stayed bridge over the Hậu (Bassac) River, the largest distributary of the Mekong River.
-The 2.75 km four-lane bridge is located in Bình Minh District, Vĩnh Long Province, opposite Cần Thơ, Mekong Delta, approximately 170 km south of Ho Chi Minh City.
+The 2.75 km four-lane bridge is located in Bình Minh Town, Vĩnh Long Province, opposite Cái Răng District, Cần Thơ, Mekong Delta, approximately 170 km south of Ho Chi Minh City.
 Prime Minister Phan Văn Khải launched its construction on September 25, 2004; it was scheduled to be completed at the end of 2008, but was not opened to traffic until April, 2010.
 The bridge was built to replace the ferry system that ran along National Route 1, linking Vĩnh Long Province and Cần Thơ city.
 The estimated construction cost was 4,832 billion vietnamese đồng (approximately US$342.6 million).
 It was built under the supervision of consultant Nippon Koei-Chodai, which was working with Japanese contractors, including the Taisei Corporation, Kajima Construction and Nippon Steel.
 Capital for the project was provided by the Japan International Cooperation Agency, which received official development assistance loans from the Japan Bank of International Cooperation and the Vietnamese government.